 If you're staying in an all-inclusive resort, you may choose to rent a scooter rather than a full-sized vehicle to do a bit of zipping around town.
 This can be done typically at the front desk of your resort, but there are several shops around town where you can get a scooter for around $15(USD) a day.

-Local companies will sometimes charge very different rates so it may be worth the effort to shop around.
-The lowest rates are only available from the least costly agencies during the slow season.
-The high rates are what you can expect during the high season at one of the busier agencies.
+These tables provide a general sense of what the cost of renting a car will be.
+The low rates in the tables are usually only available from the least costly agencies during the slow season.
+The highest rates are what you can expect at one of the busiest firms during the peak season.